we are

 Presentation Tier includes both ArcGIS Server and ArcGIS Portal allowing geospatial information from within the enterprise and out to be discoverable, shareable and visualized through web applications and maps.

-We currently provide the USMC and United States Air Force (USAF) with GEOFidelis and GeoBase support throughout the Pacific region including Japan, Korea, Hawaii, and Alaska; and our Army Common Installation Picture (CIP) geospatial data collection efforts include travel and support to over fifty (50) Army installation/sites across the U.S. with anticipated expansion to Europe and Asia.
-The result of our experience is an encyclopedic understanding of the political, regulatory, technical, and management challenges associated with DoD enterprise geospatial systems and installation management activities worldwide.
+We currently provide the USMC and United States Air Force (USAF) with GEOFidelis and GeoBase support throughout the Pacific region including Japan, Korea, Hawaii, and Alaska.
+The result of our experience is an encyclopedic understanding of the political, regulatory, technical, and management challenges associated with DoD enterprise geospatial systems and installation management activities.

 geocgi’s success in recruiting and retaining quality GIS personnel is rooted in our company’s principal GIS technology focus; our small business size and leadership accessibility at all levels of our organization; the GIS skills and backgrounds of our owners/executives; our aggressiveness in actively researching and continually improving employee benefits that will attract and retain top talent in the GIS/IT field(s).
 We also regularly gauge employee satisfaction and are committed to offering employee recognition and a challenging work environment.